francopizzi/francopizzi/README.md

                   Some features of the Project are: orders, filters, search by name, controlated form to add a new game."
             },

+            iOS-Calculator : {
+                  technologiesUsed : ["Swift"],

+                  description: "My first project developed in Swift, is a simple calculator similar in its functionallity to the native Apple but different in the interface.
+It allows addition, subtraction, multiplication, division, change of sign, percentage.
+Operations can be performed on both integers and decimals."
+            },

+            MarvelApp : {
+                  technologiesUsed : ["Javascript" , "React Native"],

+                  description: "My first aplication developed in React Native, this takes data from marvel API to obtain the information of each character in the saga.
+It was developed purely on the front end with React Native and Javascript."
+            },

             toDoApp : {
                   technologiesUsed : [ "Javascript" , "Node js" , , "Express js" , "React" , "Redux" ,
                         "CSS" , "HTML" , "Sequelize" , "PostgreSQL" ],